jbruun/classify-passfail/logistic_regression.md

 regression for passing and failing in the (single-layer) PS, CD, and ICS weekly networks.

-**Update 3/30:** Imported data and identified which objects I need.
-Do pass/fail centrality boxplots next.
+**Update 4/3:** Made data frame for pass/fail centrality boxplots, do plot commands next.

     ##
     ## Attaching package: 'igraph'